MagnusSletten/nmrlipids-data-portal/README.md

 This repository contains a full-stack application adding new simulation info files to the Bilayer data repository on github.

+* **Frontend** – a React single-page app served by Nginx
+* **Github Gateway** – a Flask/Gunicorn service that provides authenticated endpoints for file uploads and user authentitcation through github and proxies to the Databank API
 * **Databank API** – a Flask/Gunicorn service serving composition data from the Databank library
-* **Portal Backend** – a Flask/Gunicorn service that provides authenticated endpoints for file uploads and user authentitcation through github and proxies to the Databank API
-* **Frontend** – a React single-page app served by Nginx

 ---